Unclaimed funds finder: Q&A.

 Did New York Life remit your unclaimed funds (abandoned property) to the state?
 Use New York Life’s unclaimed funds finder.

-At New York Life Insurance Company we make our best efforts to keep in touch with our policyholders and update our address records.
+At New York Life Insurance Company, we make our best effort to keep in touch with our policyholders and update our address records.
 Sometimes we become separated from our policyholders and their beneficiaries, usually because we haven't been notified of a name or address change.
-When the owner of the funds cannot be located New York Life is required to remit the unclaimed funds to the appropriate state in accordance with Abandoned Property laws.
-However, New York Life is committed to reuniting funds with their rightful owners and has developed the Unclaimed Funds Finder where you can search for funds remitted to the states that may be owed to you or a member of your family.
+When the owner of the funds cannot be located.
+New York Life is required to remit the unclaimed funds to the appropriate state in accordance with abandoned property laws.
+However, New York Life is committed to reuniting funds with their rightful owners and has developed the Unclaimed funds finder where you can search for funds remitted to the states that may be owed to you or a member of your family.

 To search, fill out as much information as possible.
 Partial entries are acceptable for last name and city.
 If you don't know the city, zip code, or state, leave the field(s) blank.